Almost a year back I wrote a post about real estate analyst interview; it mostly covered the questions being asked.

 In any given market, one asset will be better performing than others.
 Assume in my area, the hotel is the worst performer and the residential is the best performer.

 But a developer cannot just keep building residential assets, as soon oversupply will make it the worst performing asset.

 Also, a large development cannot be successful without having a proper mix of various assets.

-If you want to explore more on product mix, please refer the product mix optimization post.
+If you want to explore more product mix, please refer to the product mix optimization post.